-The convert script will contain statements of the following form, where your\source\platform stands for your source platform:
+The convert script contains statements of the following form, where your_source platform stands for your source platform:

 '''

 CONVERT DATAFILE '/u01/oradata/DBUA/datafile/o1_mf_system_21g3905p.dbf'

-FROM PLATFORM 'your_source_platform
+FROM PLATFORM 'your_source_platform'

 FORMAT '+DATA/o1_mf_system_21g3905p.dbf';

 '''

-To reduce downtime for the conversion, you can use NFS rather than copying datafiles over the network or restoring a backup.
+To reduce downtime for the conversion, you can use NFS rather than copying data files over the network or restoring a backup.
 For example, you could mount the Solaris files system on the AIX host as /net/solaris/oradata.
-In this case, you would need to edit the convert script to reference the NFS-mounted directory as the location of the source datafiles to convert, putting the commands into the following form:
+In this case, you would edit the convert script to reference the NFS-mounted directory as the location of the source data files to convert, putting the commands into the following form:

 '''

-CONVERT DATAFILE '/net/solaris/oradata/DBUA/datafile/o1_mf_system_2lg3905p.dbf'
+CONVERT DATAFILE '/net/solaris/oradata/DBUA/datafile/o1_mf_system_21g3905p.dbf'

 FROM PLATFORM 'your_source_platform'

 FORMAT '+DATA/o1_mf_system_21g3905p.dbf';

 '''

-You then connect RMAN to the destination database instance, in this case the instance on host aix01, and run the convert script to convert the datafiles.
-Afterward, you connect SQL\Plus to the database instance on aix01 and run the transport script to create the database.
+You then connect RMAN to the destination database instance, in this case the instance on host aix01, and convert the data files (during the conversion the database at host sun01 should remain in open read only mode).
+Afterward, you connect SQLPlus to the database instance on aix01 and run the transport script to create the database.